Hydrogenlike atoms#

 What you need to know

-The solution of the Schrödinger equation for H atom uses the fact that the Coulomb potential produced by the nucleus is isotropic: it is radially symmetric in space and only depends on the distance to the nucleus.
-This symmetry gives rise to degenercaies in energy levels.
+Solving the Schrödinger equation for the hydrogen atom leverages the fact that the Coulomb potential from the nucleus is isotropic: it is radially symmetric and depends solely on the distance from the nucleus.
+This symmetry leads to degeneracies in the energy levels.

-Although the resulting energy eigenfunctions (the orbitals) are not necessarily isotropic themselves, their dependence on the angular coordinates follows completely generally from this isotropy of the underlying potential.
+While the resulting energy eigenfunctions (atomic orbitals) are not necessarily isotropic, their dependence on angular coordinates arises fundamentally from the isotropy of the underlying potential.

-The angular momentum is conserved, therefore, the energy eigenvalues may be classified by two angular momentum quantum numbers, ℓ and m (both are integers) and quantize mangitude and projection of angular momentum.
+Because angular momentum is conserved, energy eigenvalues can be classified by two angular momentum quantum numbers, \(l\) and \(m\) (both integers), which quantize the magnitude and projection of angular momentum.

-Atomic orbitals are introduced which are used for also describing multi-electron atoms and molecules.
+Atomic orbitals derived for hydrogen are also foundational in describing the structure of multi-electron atoms and molecules.

 Schrodinger equation for hydrogenlike atoms#